UCL-ARC/Mutein/Pipelines/foldx/readme.md

 ### Scripts
 1. This runs foldx repairs on a pdb file, the repairs ensure that the atom positions are relaxed into a favoured position.
 - background mutations
-2. This splits the possible mutations up into a config file ready for parallising
+2. This splits the possible mutations up into a config file ready for parallelizing
 3. An array job: This calls foldx positionscan function with 1 of the rows from the config file, 1 set of mutations
-4. This aggregates and perfoms some analysis on all the individual muations
+4. This aggregates and performs some analysis on all the individual mutations
 - variant mutations
 5. This permutes the possible mutations and makes a config file
 6. An array job: This calls build for each mutation